 Hide away the work

 Now’s the hard part—you’ll want to keep this space as organized and clutter-free as possible.
 Storage solutions are a must and should be tailored to your specific needs.
 Some might need plastic, clear bins so you can easily see the contents inside (which you can then in a closet).
-However, if you don’t have a closet to stash everything away, opt for more decorative elements such a polished boxes, baskets, and bins.
+However, if you don’t have a closet to stash everything away, opt for more decorative elements such lacquer boxes, baskets, or bins.
 To keep things looking unified, opt for a simple color scheme that blends in with your decor.
 And don’t forget, hide away those cords!
 Nothing throws off a desk area than a tangle of unsightly cords.
-A simple solution is the IKEA under-desk cord rack, which will discreetly stow away those electronic pieces.
+A simple solution like an under-desk cord rack will help you discreet stow away those electronic pieces.

 Let’s get personal